ibm-cloud-docs/speech-to-text/websockets.md

 For more information about ping-pong frames, see [Section 5.5.2 Ping](http://tools.ietf.org/html/rfc6455#section-5.5.2){: external} and [Section 5.5.3 Pong](https://tools.ietf.org/html/rfc6455#section-5.5.3){: external} of IETF RFC 6455.

 ### Close a connection
-{: #WSclose}
+{: #ws-close}

 When the client is done interacting with the service, it can close the WebSocket connection.
 Once the connection is closed, the client can no longer use it to send requests or to receive results.
-Close the connection only after you receive all results for a request.
-The connection eventually times out and closes if you do not explicitly close it.
+Close the connection only after the client receives all results for a request.
+The connection eventually times out and closes if the client does not explicitly close it.

 The following snippet of JavaScript code closes an open connection: